SPOKANE, Wash. — The City of Spokane is making changes to its WheelShare program to help curb the spread of coronavirus.

 - Continuing collaboration with community partners and promoting public health requirements

 Lime has also said it is increasing the frequency in which scooters and bikes are cleaned and has provided personal protection equipment to warehouse and officer workers.

-SPOKANE, Wash. — Lime scooters are returning to the streets of Spokane on Wednesday, July 1, followed by bikes about two weeks later, city leaders said on Monday.
+Lime scooters are returned to Spokane on Wednesday, July 1, followed by bikes about two weeks later.

 “Lime scooters and bikes have proven to be an asset for the community and will provide an additional option for transportation for residents, workers and visitors,” said Mayor Nadine Woodward.

 Spokane’s WheelShare program, operated by Lime, was launched as a pilot program in 2018 and ran from May to November of 2019.
 Riders logged 643,000 miles and 581,000 individual trips on the shared bicycles and scooters last year, according to the city.